fstarred/amiga-playground/README.md

 #### Top and bottom margin bars

-The *move_tb_margin_bars* routine realize a carousel effect on both top and bottom horizontal screen bars.
+The *move_tb_margin_bars* routine realize a carousel effect on top and bottom horizontal bars of the screen.
-This mean each color roll down of a position till the last one, while the latter takes the 1st position, like a pile stack.
+This mean each color roll down of a position until the last one, whereas the latter takes the 1st position, like a pile stack.

 ```
 ************************************************************************